What is the Respiratory System?

 - This exchange of gases is called external respiration and results in the oxygenation of blood.
 The heart supplies the oxygenated blood to the body tissues.

-- The living cells perform oxidation of simple food (glucose) to release energy.
+- The living cells perform the oxidation of simple food (glucose) to release energy.
 This is the process of aerobic respiration, which utilises O2 and releases CO2.

 - The aerobic respiration occurs partly in the cytosol and partly in the mitochondria of cells.
 This catabolic process is called cellular respiration.